 1. Vietnamese Local Markets

-In Vietnam, most people go to local markets twice a day to buy fresh ingredients for preparing lunch and dinner.
-And women are responsible for preparing the meal.
-Kitchens are the place for all Vietnamese mothers, grandmothers showing their love through preparing delicious and healthy dishes with all wonderful flavours.
-There is an idiom about the role of wife and husband: “Men build the house and women make it home”.
-Even though nowadays, both men and women have equal opportunities for all life aspects, women are still better in charge of doing households and taking care of families.
+In Vietnam, most women go to their local market twice a day to buy fresh ingredients for preparing lunch and dinner.
+A visit to a local market is not just for buying fresh ingredients but also to greet, talk to each other and socialise.
+Kitchens are where Vietnamese wives, mothers and grandmothers show their love through preparing delicious and healthy dishes with all their wonderful flavours.
+In my country, there is an idiom about the role of wife and husband: “Men build the house and women make it home”.
+Even though nowadays in Vietnam both men and women have equal opportunities in all aspects of life, women still manage the household and have prime responsibility for the family.

-3. Drinking beer with Vietnamese style
+3. Drinking beer – Vietnamese style!

 4. Ăn trầu – Chewing paan